Solutions, not politics. That is my pledge to you.

-Details: Kansas has more than double the debt of all but one of the six nearby states.
+Details: Kansas has more than double of all but one of the six surrounding and nearby states.
 Nebraska is the lowest at only $38 million in debt.
-The same holds true on a per capita basis with Kansas showing $1,554 in per capita debt, more than twice that of any of the other nearby states.
-Nebraska is again lowest at only $20 per capita.
-It would be nice to think that Kansas debt was spent on tangible, capital improvements….roads, bridges, etc. While some of the debt was, many dollars were “re-directed” to fund short-term state operations.
+The same holds true on a per capita basis with Kansas showing $1,554 in per capita debt, more than twice that of any of the other 6 surrounding and nearby states.
+Nebraska is low at only $20 per capita.
+It would be nice to think that Kansas debt was spent on tangible, capital improvements….roads, bridges, etc. While some was, many dollars were ‘re-directed’ to fund short-term State operations.

-It irritates me that past leadership has used what seems to be “sleight of hand” techniques to acquire spending money through debt.
+It irritates me that past leadership has used what seems to be some ‘sleight of hand’ techniques to acquire spending money through debt.
 More specifically, issuing bonds through the Kansas Department of Transportation only to divert those borrowed funds to another use.
-In my former life as a lender in a financial institution, this action could have been considered fraudulent.
-If we absolutely need to borrow money, then let’s do so in a professional, above-board manner.
+In my former life as a lender in a financial institution, this action could be considered fraudulent.
+If we absolutely need to borrow, then let’s do so in a professional, above-board manner.

 It is incumbent upon the legislature to focus on debt reduction.
-Just like in our households, that focus requires commitment, reducing expenses where possible, and increasing income when justified.
+Just like in our households, that requires commitment, reducing expenses where possible and increasing income when justified.

 Pro business, pro-consumer and pro-taxpayer

 Issue: Clearly, our economy has been changing, in large part due to impacts from advancing technology and global competition.
-Kansas economic impact and development must be top-of-mind for the Kansas legislature.
+Economic impact and development must be top-of-mind for the Kansas legislature.

 (click here for more)

 Details: Kansas is still recovering from the recent business tax break fiasco.
-This fiasco is a prime example of the need for the Legislature to maintain a pro-business, pro-consumer and pro-tax-payer balance.
-Frankly, maintaining is probably not sufficient; we must be proactive and not wait until we have problems to solve.
-I believe we have to understand and address what data indicates has been and is happening in terms of wealth accumulation.
-An applicable quotation attributed to Thornton Wilder goes something like this: “Money is like manure.
+That is a prime example of the need for the Legislature to maintain a pro-business, pro-consumer and pro-tax-payer balance.
+Frankly, maintaining is probably not sufficient.
+We must be proactive and not wait until we have problems to solve.
+I believe we have to begin understanding and addressing what data seems to clearly point out has been and is happening, in terms of wealth accumulation.
+An applicable quote attributed to Thornton Wilder goes something like this: “Money is like manure.
 It’s no good unless it’s spread around.”
 The same logic is behind the reasons we have anti-trust laws which help to ensure fair competition in an open market economy.
-Forbes has published some troubling information about a relatively new index called the “U.S. Job Quality Index”.
-The resounding message is obvious in the graph below: it’s a trend we must begin to reverse and yes, right here in Kansas.
+Forbes has begun publishing some troubling information about a relatively new index called the “U.S. Job Quality Index”.
+The resounding message is obvious in the graph below.
+It’s a trend we must begin to reverse and yes, right here in Kansas.

 I am pleased that Governor Kelly is supporting the Rural Prosperity Initiative headed up by Lt.
 Governor Lynn Rogers.
-This initiative is all about economic development and Kansas has a vast amount of potential in this area.
-The initiative leverages our Kansas values, work ethic, independence and creativity.
+This is all about economic development and Kansas has so much potential in this area.
+It leverages our Kansas values, work ethic, independence and creativity.
 In addition, it seems to be an excellent ally to the contentious immigration issue.
-For the record, my grandfather legally came to Kansas as an immigrant.
+For the record, my grandfather came to Kansas as an immigrant.
 I think it turned out pretty well.

-Although I don’t know the exact origin of the following quotation, I find it summarizes my thoughts about balance and economic development: “We all drink from wells we did not dig.
+To summarize my thoughts about balance and economic development, although I don’t know the exact origin of the following, I find much meaning in these lines: “We all drink from wells we did not dig.
 We eat from fields we did not till.
 We sit in the shade of trees we did not plant.
 We profit from persons we have never known.”

-These attributes are the things that weave us together as families, communities, states, nations and humanity.
-There is and must be, livable room for all in the world of economic development, creators and consumers alike, because….when we all do better, we all do better!
+These are the things that weave us together as families, communities, states, nations and humanity.
+There is and must be livable room for all in the world of economic development, creators and consumers alike because….when we all do better, we all do better!